Statefields School

 At the turn of the millennium, a school along the National Road in Molino III, Bacoor, Cavite chronicled its birth - Statefields School, Inc. The Hofileña Family, known and respected in the field of real estate and construction, started realizing a vision on a one-hectare piece of land near Wood Estate Village II, a subdivision which the family developed.
 They envisioned a school that would be noted for its quality education.
-Through intensive marketing efforts, an unexpected turnout of 1,200 enrollees marked its phenomenal success and set the pace for others to follow.
-Starting on its second year of operation until School Year 2015-2016, the school has been able to maintain a population of a little more than 2500 from Preschool to Junior High School.
-Come School Year 2016-2017, it started offering Senior High School with provisions for 200 or more students to be accommodated in each of Grades 11 and 12.
+Through intensive marketing, we saw an unexpected turnout of 1,200 enrollees, which marked the event's success and set the pace for others to follow.
+Starting on its second year of operation through School Year 2015-2016, the school has been able to maintain a population of a little more than 2500 from Preschool to Junior High School.
+By School Year 2016-2017, it started offering Senior High School with provisions for 200 or more students to be accommodated in each of Grades 11 and 12.